rust-lang/wg-async/src/vision/how_to_vision/shiny_future.md

 * What is [Barbara] most excited about in this future?
 Is she disappointed by anything?
     * Think about Barbara's top priority (productivity, maintenance over time) and the expectations she brings (fits well with Rust).
 How do they fare in this future?
 * If this is an alternative to another shiny future, which one, and what motivated you to write an alternative?
-    * Cite the PR.
+    * Cite the story.
 Be specific, but focus on what you like about your version, not what you dislike about the other.
     * If this is not an alternative, you can skip this one. =)
 * What [applications] benefit the most from this future?
 * Are there any [applications] that are hindered by this future?